canonical/charmed-5g/docs/how-to/deploy_sdcore_cups.md

-# Deploy SD-Core with CUPS
+# Deploy SD-Core with Control Plane and User Plane Separation

-This guide covers how to install a multi-node SD-Core with Control Plane and User Plane Separation (CUPS).
+This guide covers how to install a SD-Core 5G core network with Control Plane and User Plane Separation (CUPS).

 ## Requirements